 All accounting ledgers, invoices, and other documentation must be retained by the grantee for a period of four (4) years after the project termination date.
-In the event that the sponsoring organization is dissolved or does not have an appropriate place to store these records, please contact MHC.
+In the event that the sponsoring organization is dissolved or does not have an appropriate place to store these records, please contact MH.

-Michigan Humanities Council may select grant recipients for an audit of their financial records.
-The grant recipient will need to provide to MHC all backup documentation to support the direct expenditures and cost-share expenditures reported on the financial reports.
+Michigan Humanities may select grant recipients for an audit of their financial records.
+The grant recipient will need to provide to MH all backup documentation to support the direct expenditures and cost-share expenditures reported on the financial reports.
 The audit may happen randomly throughout the year and may be on a final report or interim report.

-Your primary obligation is to maintain accounts and records of monies received and spent by your organization in carrying out the project, in accordance with the budget and project proposal approved by MHC.
+Your primary obligation is to maintain accounts and records of monies received and spent by your organization in carrying out the project, in accordance with the budget and project proposal approved by MH.
 Although your system of accounting does not have to be elaborate and complicated, we do require you to do the following:

 - Follow generally accepted accounting principles.

 - Open a separate checking account or assign a separate general ledger account number.